The Pulse

 Credits: NASA Chandra X-ray Observatory and Very Large Array

 James Webb is not the only super telescope used to identify cosmic phenomena, especially because many things can’t be directly observed.
-Something NASA uses to identify discoveries is X-ray technology or infrared, like the Chandra Observatory in space, which is very similar to the Hubble and Spitzer Space Telescopes.
+Something NASA uses to identify discoveries is X-ray technology, like the Chandra Observatory in space, which is NASA’s flagship mission for X-ray astronomy, unlike the Hubble and Spitzer Space Telescopes which observe in optical/UV and infrared respectively.
 To figure out the hidden mysteries of space, scientists couldn’t only stay on Earth.
-Using this telescope, scientists looked into another galaxy and found black spheres shooting energy beams, but not directly to a target.
+Using this telescope, scientists looked into another galaxy and found black holes shooting energy beams, but not directly to a target.

 NASA’s telescope revealed a phenomenon in another galaxy